 A sacrohysteropexy involves lifting the uterus and restoring the vaginal walls back to their original positions.
-This can be done either through a cut in the abdomen (open abdominal) or by keyhole surgery (either laparoscopically or using a surgical robot).
-The uterus is lifted and held in place by attaching a mesh (usually a synthetic lightweight mesh made from woven polypropylene) around the cervix and then fixing the other end of the mesh to the bone at the base of the spine using either stitches or titanium clips.
-The mesh is buried under the lining of the abdomen to stop the bowel from getting stuck to the mesh.
-Please note that the abdominal mesh is not included in the recent controversies involving vaginal meshes (see our FAQ section on www.YourPelvicFloor.org).
+This can be done either through a cut in the tummy (open abdominal) or by keyhole surgery (either laparoscopically or using a surgical robot).
+The uterus is lifted and held in place by attaching a mesh (usually a synthetic mesh made out of polypropylene) around the cervix and then fixing the other end of the mesh to the bone at the base of the spine using either stitches or titanium clips.
+The mesh is buried under the lining of the abdomen which is called the peritoneum.
+This is to stop the bowel from getting stuck to the mesh.
 Once this part of the operation is done, an assessment is made of the vaginal walls.
 Some women will have a vaginal repair for prolapse or continence surgery at the same as a sacrohysteropexy.

 A vaginal sacrospinous hysteropexy is an operation which is performed through a vaginal route; there are no cuts on the abdomen.
 A cut is made in the back wall of the vagina and the cervix or ligaments attached to the cervix (uterosacral ligaments) are fixed with stitches to a ligament in the back of the pelvis (the sacrospinous ligament).
-It is usually fixed to the sacrospinous ligament on the right, but if additional support is needed it may also be fixed to the ligament on the left.
+It is usually fixed to the sacrospinous ligament on the right, but if additional support is needed it may also be fixed to the left-hand side ligament.
 This operation is usually done at the same time as a repair to the vaginal wall(s).
 The vaginal skin is then closed over the stitches.
 Continence surgery can also be performed at the same time if needed.